 If you suspect an issue with your implant, the first thing you should do is schedule an examination with your doctor.
-Your doctor will use a combination of X-Rays, heavy metal ion blood tests and other lab procedures to determine whether or not there’s an issue with your hip implants.
+Your doctor will use a combination of X-Rays, heavy metal ion blood tests, and other lab procedures to determine whether or not there’s an issue with your hip implants.

 If a problem is detected, your doctor will most likely schedule a revision surgery.
 Unfortunately, hip revision surgery is an even more difficult ordeal than the original hip surgery.
-Given the design of the Stryker prosthesis, the removal process may require aggressive maneuvering which can result in fracture of the femur.
+Given the design of the Stryker prosthesis, the removal process may require aggressive maneuvering which can result in a fracture of the femur.

-During the revision surgery, surrounding tissue will often have to be removed, especially if the tissue was inflamed or damaged by the hip implant.
+During the revision surgery, the surrounding tissue will often have to be removed, especially if the tissue was inflamed or damaged by the hip implant.
 Because of that, it’s often more difficult to make the new implant fit tightly.
 The strength of the surrounding bones may have also deteriorated, further complicating the surgery.
 The surgery is more technically difficult than a standard hip replacement.
 It takes longer to recover and also results in more blood loss.